Rosa Vercellana: Life

 Her father, from Moncalvo in the Province of Asti, had been a standard bearer in the Napoleonic Imperial Guard.
 After the fall of Napoleon, he was appointed an officer in the King's Guards and commanded the royal garrison at the hunting estate of Racconigi by 1847.
 There, while living with her family, the fourteen-year-old Rosa met Crown Prince Victor Emmanuel.

-Vercellana became his mistress and later had two children by him; their first child was conceived when she was still only 14.
+Vercellana became his mistress and later had two children with him; their first child was conceived when she was only 14.

-Their affair caused a great scandal in 1849 when Victor Emanuel was crowned King of Sardinia.
+Their affair caused a great scandal in 1849 when Victor Emmanuel was crowned King of Sardinia.
 When his Queen died in 1855, the King named Rosa Countess of Mirafiori and Fontanafredda by royal decree in 1858.
 The King also recognized their two children and assigned them the surname Guerrieri.^{, } In 1860, Victor Emmanuel established her in a new residence in a restored castle of La Mandria, near Venaria.

 In 1864, the capital of Italy was moved from Turin to Florence, and Vercellana established herself there in the Villa La Petraia.
 Five years later, the King fell gravely ill at San Rossore, the royal estate near Pisa.
-Fearing death, on 18 October 1869, he hurriedly married his mistress, in a purely religious ceremony which conferred no civil rights upon his wife.
+Fearing death, on 18 October 1869, he hurriedly married his mistress in a purely religious ceremony which conferred no civil rights upon his wife.
 Telegrams to Rome followed, seeking papal benediction.

 A civil ceremony was held in Rome eight years later in 1877.
 This was a morganatic marriage, so she was never made queen and her children had no rights of succession to the throne.

-Victor Emanuel died two months after the ceremony.
+Victor Emmanuel died two months after the ceremony.
 Rosa Vercellana survived him by eight years, dying on 26 December 1885.